 Police and prosecutors throughout Los Angeles County and Southern California treat PCP (phencyclidine) cases very seriously.
 A Schedule II drug under the California Uniform Controlled Substances Act, PCP is perceived by police, District Attorney’s offices, and the medical community as a dangerous drug.

 With few exceptions, it is illegal in California to possess PCP.
+California law prohibits the sale, possession, transportation and manufacture of PCP.
 California law imposes severe penalties including jail time for certain cases of PCP possession and even harsher penalties for selling PCP, transporting it, or possessing PCP with an intent to sell.
 It also forbids the manufacture of certain chemicals that are thought to be precursors of PCP.

 At the Law Offices of Jerod Gunsberg, we use our experience and local knowledge of how different District Attorney’s offices and courthouses work to aggressively defend every PCP-related charge.

 California Health and Safety Code Section 11377 makes it a crime to possess PCP.
 There is an exception for someone who receives a valid prescription for PCP, but that is extremely rare.
 It is also against the law to possess controlled substances that are used to make PCP.
 These substances are referred to as “or any analog or any precursor of phencyclidine.”